tntconcept/binnacle-front/README.md

 The server database is configured to use UTC timezone.
 So always store the date in UTC and send an ISO8601 date string to the back-end.
 NEVER send the date in local time to the back-end, let the browser handle the conversion from utc to local time in the front-end.

+# Project structure

+Core folder contains all app shared components and logic.
+Core/componentes contains all shared components between pages or used in the main App file Core/api contains the rest apis.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).